Just what is Microsoft Intune, and how can it help your organization?

 - Microsoft Intune provides flexibility and control for securing your data, regardless of the device.

-- Microsoft Intune works to secure Android, iOS, Windows, and macOS devices from one unified mobile solution.
+- Microsoft Intune works to secure Android, iOS, Windows, and macOS devices with one unified mobile solution.

 Microsoft Intune Solves 6 Common Business Problems